GabbedT/ApogeoRV/Docs/Sphinx/general_architecture.rst

 The standard CPU instruction cycle consist in 4 different stages:

 * **Fetch**: The instruction is fetched from memory.
-* **Decode**: The fetched instruction is decoded, control signals and micro operations are encoded here.
+* **Decode**: The fetched instruction is decoded, control signals and micro operations are generated here.
 * **Execute**: The instruction gets executed.
 * **Writeback**: The result is written back into the register file.

-This is great for pipelining, however in more complex processors, more pipeline stages needs to be added.
+While it's completely feasible to design a processor with only these 4 pipeline stages, complex processors to take advantage of an higher frequency clock, use more pipeline stages by splitting the main stages in sub-stages.
 ApogeoRV, implements the following pipeline stages:

 **PC Generation**:
     Here the *program counter* is generated based on the control signals that comes from the execute stage / branch predictor and sent to the memory.
 Meanwhile the same address is feeded into the **branch target buffer**.
 The